 Researchers have carried out many studies to test the contents of various plants or other natural ingredients to determine the efficacy of these natural ingredients.
 One of them is the Putri Malu plant (Mimosa pudica Linn).
 The phytochemical content in Putri Malu from in vitro and in vivo experiments has been proven to have antibacterial activity, which is beneficial for human body [2,3].
-Research has been tested on the extract of putri malu leaves as an antibacterial inhibiting the growth in of Escherichia coli, Staphylococcus aureus.
-Pseudomonas Enterobacter cloacae. aeruginosa, and Proteus stuarti in research conducted by Lieken Mehingko et al. in 2010 [4].
-The putri malu plant contains alkaloids, flavonoids, saponins, and tannins, inhibiting bacterial growth [5,6].
+Research has been tested on the extract of putri malu leaves as an 3)tibacterial in inhibiting the growth of Staphylococcus aureus, Escherichia coli, Enterobacter cloacae, Pseudomonas aeruginosa, and Proteus stuarti in research condusted by Lieken Mehingko et al. in 2010 [4].
+The putri malu plant contains alkaloids. flavonoids, saponins, and tannins, inhibiting bacterial growth [5,6].